jeffreysorgen/golf-club-sensors/activity.md

 }
 ```

 #
 ### Structure of Arduino files

-First, we need to understand the structure of a very basic `.ino` file.
-We will be combining code from the two example sketches with **the accelerometer sketch** for this.
+We will be combining code from the two example sketches with **the accelerometer sketch**
 (_golf-swing-acc?_)
+so we need to understand the structure of a very basic `.ino` file.

 At the most basic level, there are four sections:
 1. *"prior to"*